Factbox - Possible successors to Japan PM Kan

 Finance Minister Noda, 54, has backed Kan's push to cut huge public debt through fiscal reforms, including a proposed increase in the 5 percent sales tax.

 Last September he oversaw Japan's first intervention in the currency market in six years to stem rapid yen gains.
 In March, at Noda's request, the Group of Seven conducted joint intervention following Japan's massive earthquake, tsunami and nuclear disaster.
-He ordered intervention again this month as the yen approached a record high against the dollar.
+He intervened again this month as the yen threatened to hit a record high against the dollar.

-Noda has distanced himself from Kan's call for a future free of nuclear energy and said in a magazine interview this month that the best option was to restart reactors that have passed thorough safety checks.
+Noda has distanced himself from Kan's call for a future free of nuclear energy and said in a magazine interview this month that the best option was to restart reactors that have gone through thorough safety checks.

-Noda recently reiterated his view that Japanese wartime leaders convicted of war crimes by an Allied tribunal after Japan's defeat in World War Two were not "war criminals" under domestic law.
-He also said in a magazine this month that China's rapidly growing military and its expanding area of operations posed a serious risk to surrounding nations.

 A fan of combat sports, he is a keen judo practitioner.